 Receiving palliative care at home means that our patients are close to their belongings and memories, all while receiving the best care and support.
-Our program provides adults with holistic palliative care through the coordination of medical, nursing, allied health, pastoral care and social services.
+Our program provides adults with holistic palliative care through the coordination of nursing, pastoral care and social support.
 Find out more here.

 Hopewell Hospice is subsidised by the Queensland Government, meaning our services are readily accessible for all.
 We're a registered private hospital.
 If you have eligible private health insurance, we will bill your health fund directly for your stay.
 You can read more about our fees at our informed financial consent policy here.

 Referrals can be made directly to Hopewell Hospice – anyone can make them; you, your carer or family, your doctor, specialist or other health professionals.
 For those wanting to receive holistic end of life care at Hopewell Hospice, please get in touch with us.
 We can then arrange an appointment for you to visit and answer any questions you may have.